anuvirtane/signup-app/README.md

 # Signup application for course setup and teardown

-In order to organise 10 day residential courses, volunteers are needed at rented course sites for setup and teardown.
-This webapp enables people to sign up for these activities, and admins to see who signed for what time.
+In order to organise 10 day residential courses, volunteers are needed at rented course sites for setup (starting two days before coures start) and teardown (during last two days of course).
+This page enables people to sign up for these activities, and admins to see who signed for what time.

 ## User roles